tyleryasaka/inlinesave/README.md

 ####3.
 Receive the data on your server.

-By default the data is sent as JSON.
-(If you set useJqueryPost to `true`, then the data will be sent using jQuery's post method instead.)
-There are 2 fields you will receive either way:
+The data is sent as JSON.
+There are 2 fields you will receive:

 - editabledata (string): the data being saved from the editor
 - editorID (string): the identifier for the editor (useful for distinguishing between different editors)